 In the case where we find the product has failed, we will simply replace the product.
 No hassles.
 No problem.

-CANADIAN ENERGY WARRANTS TO THE ORIGINAL PURCHASER (EVIDENCED BY ORIGINAL PURCHASE RECEIPT) THAT:
+CANADIAN ENERGY WARRANTS TO THE ORIGINAL PURCHASER (EVIDENCED BY THE ORIGINAL PURCHASE RECEIPT) THAT:

 (1) the battery is new and has been maintained in a condition which meets or exceeds industry standards and

-(2) that the battery will be free of defects in materials and workmanship for the number of months indicated in the price schedule (COMMERCIAL AND/OR DIESEL USEAGE HAS REDUCED WARRANTY COVERAGE AS NOTED).
+(2) that the battery will be free of defects in materials and workmanship for the number of months indicated in the price schedule (COMMERCIAL AND/OR DIESEL USAGE HAS REDUCED WARRANTY COVERAGE AS NOTED).

-CANADIAN ENERGY WILL NOT BE RESPONSIBLE FOR BATTERIES THAT FAIL DUE TO IMPROPER CHARGING OR INSTALLATION, CONTAINER, COVER OR TERMINAL DAMAGE, SULPHATION OR DEHYDRATION FROM PROLONGED STORAGE AND NON-USE, FIRE DAMAGE, EXCESSIVE HEAT, WRECKAGE EXPLOSION OR FREEZING, THE ADDITION OF ANY SUBSTANCE, OTHER THAN DISTILLED WATER IN MAINTAINABLE BATTERIES, OR THE FAILURE TO PROPERLY MAINTAIN THE BATTERY.
+CANADIAN ENERGY WILL NOT BE RESPONSIBLE FOR BATTERIES THAT FAIL DUE TO IMPROPER CHARGING OR INSTALLATION, CONTAINER, COVER OR TERMINAL DAMAGE, SULPHATION OR DEHYDRATION FROM PROLONGED STORAGE AND NON-USE, FIRE DAMAGE, EXCESSIVE HEAT, WRECKAGE EXPLOSION OR FREEZING, THE ADDITION OF ANY SUBSTANCE, OTHER THAN DISTILLED WATER IN MAINTAINABLE BATTERIES, OR THE FAILURE TO MAINTAIN THE BATTERY PROPERLY.

 THIS WARRANTY SHALL BE IN LIEU OF ANY OTHER WARRANTY, EXPRESS OR IMPLIED, AND EXCLUDES INSTALLATION COSTS, INCIDENTAL AND/OR CONSEQUENTIAL DAMAGES.
 SOME JURISDICTIONS DO NOT ALLOW LIMITATIONS ON HOW LONG AN IMPLIED WARRANTY LASTS, OR THE EXCLUSION OR LIMITATION OF INCIDENTAL DAMAGES, SO THE ABOVE LIMITATIONS MAY NOT APPLY TO YOU.

-For warranty information or questions please contact your branch.
+For warranty information or questions, don't hesitate to get in touch with your branch.